nooowavailable/tunedetectivex/README.md

 # TuneDetectiveX

-### I'm back! 🎉
+### TuneDetective is back! 🎉

 ![Logo](https://github.com/nooowavailable/tunedetectivex/blob/master/app/src/main/ic_launcher-playstore.png?raw=true)

-TuneDetectiveX empowers music enthusiasts to independently explore and monitor their favorite artists and their latest releases, providing a personalized experience without reliance on mainstream music streaming platforms.
-The app integrates with the Deezer API to fetch artist information, album releases, and allows users to save their favorite artists for easy access.
-However, please note that this may not be 100% reliable, as some data for certain artists may be missing from the API.
+TuneDetectiveX, the follow-up of the OG TuneDetective App for Android.
+Use this app to get notified for new music releases of your fav. artists.

+This app uses by default the Deezer API (and via in-app settings (opt-in) the iTunes API and combines them* , to obtain in some cases more accurate and more up-to-date music information.

+*work in progress

 ## 🌟 Features

 - **🔍 Search for Artists**: Easily search for artists and view their latest releases.
 - **💾 Save Artists**: Save your favorite artists to quickly access their information and releases.
-- **📥 Import Music**: Import music from your device and check for matching artists and releases.
+- **📥 Import Artists**: Import music-artists from your device using metadata + filenames and check for matching artists and releases. **experimental (opt-in)
 - **🔔 Notifications**: Get notified about new releases from your saved artists.
 - **🖥️ User-Friendly Interface**: Intuitive design with a floating action button menu for easy navigation.